nus-cs2103-AY1920S2/duke/docs/README.md

 Command: `updatem INDEX MESSAGE`

-For example, if the user enters `updatem 1 go for math classes`,
+For example, if the user enters `updatem 1 go for math classes`

 The expected outcome is:
 ```